 - Plus a million more reasons

-I did this for weeks.
-I told myself over and over again why I couldn’t move to Australia.
-It was an interesting and appealing idea, but it didn’t make any sense logically.
+On the flip side, it was an exciting idea, but it didn’t make any sense logically.
 I had everything going for me in LA.
 I was on a life path to continue checking off the imaginary boxes: House, dog, marriage, kids, etc.

 When I was alone in my apartment, my mind would veer off to endless scenarios about moving to Australia.
 I called this, the what ifs.

 What if I pay off my debts?
-I had about $20K in loans and credit card debt, which is so much money.
+(I had about $20K in loans and credit card debt).
 What if I can't pay off my debt?

 What if I go to Australia, how much money do I need to live there?
 At least 10K?
-What If I don't go could that money could go to a house?
+Couldn't I use that for a down payment?

 What about my family?
 My nephews and my nieces were growing.
 Would they forget me if I left?
 Worse, what if something does happen to my family?
 What if nothing happens to my family, would I regret not going to Australia?